KonstantinCodes/messenger-kafka/README.md

 ### Example
 The configuration options for `kafka_conf` and `topic_conf` can be found [here](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).
 It is highly recommended to set `enable.auto.offset.store` to `false` for consumers.
-Otherwise every message is acknoledged, regardless of any error thrown by the message handlers.
+Otherwise every message is acknowledged, regardless of any error thrown by the message handlers.

 ```